mrinx/openshift-httpd-php/README.md

 8. Tadaa!
 Tadaa!
 Check your application in the web browser, information about your php configuration and set up should appear.

 I got inspired by similar project by [boekkooi](https://github.com/boekkooi/openshift-diy-nginx-php).

+I'm currently trying to eliminate bashism in my scripts.
+I didn't test the scripts for a long time, so it's possible that I broke something.